 Each block begins with a shared “Precede” experience to that brings all students together to focus on topics and skills that build developmentally as the year progresses.
 Following the Shared precede period, students will enter their respective clerkship blocks where they will begin with a “boot camp” that focuses on knowledge, skills and behaviors specifically related to the specialties featured in that clerkship.

-Biopsychosocial Approach to the Patient Integrated Clerkship Block (BAH)
+Biopsychosocial Approach to Health (BAH) Integrated Clerkship Block

 How does Yale train students to provide palliative and end-of-life care to help prevent and relieve suffering, and improve the quality of life of people facing serious, complex and advanced illness?